Solano Park General Information

 Programs and Services

-Programs and services of The Parks at UC Davis are guided by a strong community ethos.
-Student staff who live in The Parks regularly plan activities and events for the community and provide support and guidance to residents interested in enacting change within the communities.
-Outside of these community-centered programs The Parks' infrastructure, supported by campus and city services, ensures that basic community needs are met.
+Solano Park's programs and services are guided by a strong community ethos.
+Student staff who live in Solano Park regularly plan activities and events for the community and provide support and guidance to residents interested in enacting change within the communities.
+In addition to these community-centered programs Solano Park's infrastructure, supported by campus and city services, ensures that basic community needs are met.

 All units have the following amenities:

 - One Air-conditioning wall unit located in the kitchen/living room area

 - Overhead lighting in kitchen and dining room